veracrypt/VeraCrypt/README.md

 4. If successful, the VeraCrypt executable should be located in the directory 'Main'.

+Reproducible build note: when `SOURCE_DATE_EPOCH` is not set, a build from a git checkout uses the HEAD commit timestamp, while a build from a release tarball uses the release date in `src/Common/Tcdefs.h` at 00:00 UTC.
+To reproduce official release artifacts from a git checkout, set `SOURCE_DATE_EPOCH` explicitly or build from the release tarball.
+Vendored VeraCrypt sources tracked in another git checkout are treated the same way and use that checkout's HEAD timestamp.

 By default, a universal executable supporting both graphical and text user interface (through the switch --text) is built.
 On Linux, a console-only executable, which requires no GUI library, can be